Clinelly/CI_PP2_Rock_Paper_Scissors/README.md

 ## Features

-This website consists of 1 page and xxxx features.
+This website consists of 3 pages and xxxx features.

 ### Existing Features